Table of Contents

 MethodReturn typeDescription

-FindText ( Search As String [ , Options As Integer ] ) RectF[ ]Returns the rectangle containing the searched string.
-'Search' is the search text and 'Options' (optional) is a search option or a combination of search options (constants) from the Pdf class.
+FindText ( Search As String [ , Options As Integer ] ) RectF[ ]Returns an array of rectangles with position and size containing the character string you are looking for.
+Note: The y-coordinates refer to the bottom of the page.
+‘Search’ is the search text and ‘Options’ (optional) is a search option or a combination of search options (constants) from the Pdf class.

 GetText ( X As Float, Y As Float, Width As Float, Height As Float ) StringReturns the text in the specified rectangle.
 The following applies: X is the x-coordinate of the top left rectangle point, Y is the y-coordinate of the top left rectangle point, Width is the width of the rectangle and Height is the height of the rectangle.